Saeed1989/angular-firebase-crud/README.md

 ## About

 This SPA is the admin panel of the Android app "Everyday Top News" for updating data on the cloud server.
-Firebase is used as clound server.
+Firebase is used as cloud server.
 User authentication is also done by firebase.<br/><br/>
 ![](demo.gif)
 <br/><br/>
 ![](demo2.gif)